 Get answers to some of the most frequently asked questions about Neotropical migratory birds.

-The Bird House exhibit invites Smithsonian’s National Zoo and Conservation Biology Institute visitors to flock this way and soar into the fascinating world of North American shorebirds, waterfowl and songbirds.
+The Bird House exhibit invites Zoo visitors to soar into the fascinating world of shorebirds, waterfowl and songbirds from the Americas.